Configuration

 Dirs

-Dirs allow you to define which Tags, Workspaces, and When Modified rules rules apply to specific directories in your repository.
+Dirs allow you to define which Tags, Workspaces, and When Modified rules apply to specific directories in your repository.

 Here’s an example dirs